masashitanimura/2.0/pages/userguide/userguide_pushstream.md

 ### MPEG-TS stream

-MPEG-TS streams, in general, donâ€™t have the concept of a stream identifier (name).
+MPEG-TS streams, in general, don't have the concept of a stream identifier (name).
 The EMS will assign a name to an inbound MPEG-TS stream for internal uses, but outside of the EMS, that name is not used.
 To obtain an MPEG-TS stream from the EMS, it must be first pushed out to the network.

 Sample commands to do this are: